Machine Learning, Computer Vision, and Artificial Intelligence Enthusiast.

 The UN estimates that food production needs to increase by approximately 70% while also accounting for food security and managing environmental impact.

-Many AI applications are powered by computer vision algorithms, which rely on annotated images
+Many AI applications are powered by computer vision algorithms, which rely on annotated images from agricultural operations.

 Let's take a closer look at each in turn.

 Among the most common applications of artificial intelligence in agriculture are agricultural robots.
 Agricultural robots are frequently used for tasks such as the harvesting of crops and weed control.

 In particular, weed control robots are growing in popularity as farmers look for more efficient alternatives to mass spraying of herbicide.
 Herbicide resistance in weeds is a developing problem, with an estimated 250 different weed species already showing some form of resistance to current herbicides.
 The spreading of weeds is estimated to cause a loss of approximately $43 billion dollars worth of crops a year.
 For these reasons, farmers are looking for effective ways to combat weeds.

 Robots employing computer vision algorithms can target weeds and spray herbicides with high precision, thus reducing the development of herbicide resistance in weeds.
 Precision spraying done by robots can substantially reduce the amount of herbicide that is sprayed on crops.

 Advances in autonomous driving allowed for the development of self-driving tractors.
 Driverless tractors can optimize operations on the farm and can speed up the rate at which fields are tilled, while enabling workers to take on other tasks.
 The speed of the tractors, obstacle detection and avoidance, and the definition of preset routes is handled by an AI system that is part of the tractor.
 A supervisor can monitor all operations from a central control room and can take remote control if necessary.